-Supplementary Explanations Explanation by Representative Preparation and Publication of Disclosure Policy The Company has created an IR site within its corporate website and announces its disclosure policy on the site.
-Holding Regular Investor Briefings for Individual Investors The Company will consider holding an investor briefing for individual investors, taking into account the future composition of shareholders and other factors.
-The Company also intends to provide an opportunity to have a dialogue via the internet and disclose the details of the dialogue on its website.
-Yes Holding Regular Investor Briefings for Analysts and Institutional Investors The Company holds a regular investor briefing for analysts and institutional investors every quarter in which the CEO and CFO explain financial results, business performance forecast, future business development, industry trends, and other topics.
-The Company also provides an opportunity to have a dialogue via the internet.
-Yes

-Holding Regular Investor Briefings for International Investors The Company holds regular investor meetings in which the CEO and CFO explain financial results, business performance forecast, future business development, industry trends, and other topics for international investors.
+Preparation and Publication of Disclosure Policy The Company has created an IR site within its corporate website and announces its disclosure policy on the site.
+Holding Regular Investor Briefings for Individual Investors The Company holds investor briefings for individual investors, in which the CEO and CFO explain business performance and business plans.
+The Company also provides an opportunity for dialogue via the internet and discloses the details of the dialogue on its website.
+Yes Holding Regular Investor Briefings for Analysts and Institutional Investors The Company holds a regular investor briefing for analysts and institutional investors every quarter in which the CEO and CFO explain financial results, business performance forecasts, future business developments, industry trends, and other topics.
+The Company also provides an opportunity for dialogue via the internet.
+Yes Holding Regular Investor Briefings for International Investors The Company holds regular investor meetings in which the CEO and CFO explain financial results, business performance forecasts, future business developments, industry trends, and other topics for international investors.
 Yes Posting IR Materials on Website The Company has created an IR site within its corporate website and releases IR materials on this site.
-Establishment of Department and/or Manager in Charge of IR The Company appoints the Corporate Division to carry out IR activities and the CFO is responsible for supervising the activities.
+Establishment of Department and/or Manager in Charge of IR The Company appoints the CFO's direct team to carry out IR activities and the CFO is responsible for supervising the activities.